Back to Blog

 SendGrid is the established enterprise option, battle-tested at scale.
 Now owned by Twilio, the platform handles massive email volumes reliably.
 If your Bolt.new project might scale beyond 100,000 emails monthly, SendGrid's infrastructure is proven.

 The platform offers both transactional email API and Marketing Campaigns for newsletters and automation.
 You get dedicated IP addresses when you need them, which helps with deliverability at high volume.
-The documentation is comprehensive, and the platform handles authentication setup well.
+The documentation is comprehensive with code examples in virtually every language and framework.
+Whatever stack Bolt.new generates for your project, there is likely a SendGrid example you can follow.

 Where it falls short: The interface is cluttered and can feel overwhelming.
 Marketing features lag behind specialized platforms.
-Pricing gets expensive at scale.
+Pricing gets expensive at scale and tier structure can be confusing.
 Not SaaS-specific, so no native Stripe integration or behavioral automation.

 Best for: Teams expecting high volume who need established infrastructure and the security of Twilio backing.